whatextent/whatextent.com/_about/7-about-jr-gamez.md

 {% include base_path %}

-JR Gamez serves as a member of our Board of Directors –
+JR Gamez serves as a member of our Board of Directors.

 He